How Beneficial It Is To Put A Price On Intellectual Property

 Factors Influencing IP Valuation

-Several factors determine the value of an Intellectual Property.
+Several factors determine the value of Intellectual Property.
 Some of these principal factors are:

 2. Purpose of valuation: To determine the premise for calculating value, it is necessary to understand its valuation.
 For instance, a valuation of an IP asset from the perspective of its market value and investment purposes would be completely different.
 For commercial purposes, market value is the appropriate factor.

 3. Valuation method used: The methodology applied and assumptions made while using a particular valuation method affect IP assets’ value.
 Among three different ways, the Market Method is the most effective form of valuation.
-And the cost method is usually avoided by companies as it ignores the novel characteristic of an IP asset.
+The cost method is usually avoided by companies as it ignores the novel characteristics of an IP asset.
 However, the cost method helps determine Research and Development costs.

-Principal Methods for Assigning Value to an IP Assets
+Principal Methods for Assigning Value to IP Assets

 Setting the valuation of an IP is a challenging process.
 Choosing the most suitable method for IP assets depends upon the purpose decided for using the result.
 There are three main methods to ascertain the value of an IP asset.
 These are: